We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Bobvila.com may earn a commission from purchases made through these links.

 If you plan to drain a hot tub, then it’s a good time to also flush the plumbing lines, so you can remove all built-up dirt and grime at the same time.
-While the following are general steps for most hot tubs, make sure to check the user manual and manufacturer’s information for precise steps on completing this process if you have never flushed the plumbing lines.
+While the following are general steps for most hot tubs, check your unit’s user manual and manufacturer’s information for precise steps on completing this process if you have never flushed the plumbing lines.

 - Take out the hot tub filters and turn the jets on full pressure.

-- Pour a pipe cleaning solution into the filter housing and let the jets run for about 15 to 30 minutes to remove any biofilm or bacteria that may have built up in the pipes.
+- Pour a pipe-cleaning solution into the filter housing and let the jets run for 15 to 30 minutes to remove any biofilm or bacteria that may have built up in the pipes.

 How to Drain a Hot Tub Using the Drain Valve

-The simplest way to empty a hot tub is to learn how to drain a hot tub with a hose.
+The simplest way for you to empty a hot tub is with a hose.
 By connecting a garden hose directly to the hot tub drain valve, you can direct the water to a nearby drain and prevent flooding on your patio or in your garden.
-Follow these straightforward steps to complete this maintenance task.
+You can follow these straightforward steps to complete this maintenance task.

 Make sure that the power is off to the hot tub by completely unplugging the tub or turning off the circuit breaker for hardwired hot tub setups.
 The power needs to be disconnected because the pumps and jets can become damaged if they are used when there isn’t any water in the hot tub.